Beagle Dog

 For slight congestion issues, an owner may give their Beagle Benadryl...
 This would be small doses of just 2 mg per each pound of weight.

-If the air is dry inside the home, Beagles snoring may be louder and more intense than normal.
+Humidity - If the air is dry inside the home, Beagles snoring may be louder and more intense than normal.
 Therefore, 2 steps can be taken to help quite down your dog:

-• Run a humidifiers in your house - or at least in the room that your Beagle sleeps in
+• Run a humidifiers in your house - or at least in the room that your Beagle sleeps in.

 Weight & Age

 Weight and age of the Beagle go hand-on-hand.
 Most Beagles do not snore when they are tiny puppies.
 As they gain weight, that weight presses again the palate and the breathing passages and can cause snoring.
-Beagles that are overweight snore more often and louder than Beagles who are at a healthy weight.
+Beagles that are overweight snore more often and louder than Beagles that are at a healthy weight.
 Learn more here about weight.

-do Beagles sleep a lotOther Sleep Time Issues That Are Normal
+Other Sleep Time Issues That Are Normal

 Beagles, aside from snoring are also prone to twitch when they sleep.
 This is most often normal.
 Dogs enter a stage of deep sleep, just like humans do.
 This is called REM sleep...And clinical studies have shown that dogs do indeed dream.
-During this sleep phase, a Beagle will often twitch or even move their legs as if they are running.
-It is theorized that this is the dog simply moving to the dream that they are experiencing.

 There may also be some small grunting or snorting noises as well.
 As stated above, unless you believe that your Beagle is experiencing discomfort, this is just part of being a Beagle!
 If you do suspect that it goes beyond that point, do not hesitate to bring your dog or puppy to their veterinarian.